ryandielhenn/nba-ml-models/doc/final_report.md

 ![Linear Regression - Actual vs Predicted](figures/linreg_actual_pred.png)

-This scatter plot compares the true PTS values with the model’s predictions.
-The points fall closely to the diagonal “perfect prediction” line, which matches our evaluation metrics (low RMSE, high R²), confirming that the model predicts player scoring very accurately.
-The linear structure indicates that player scoring is mostly driven by simple stats like FGA, 3P, and FTA, making it easy to predict.
+In figure 1 this scatter plot compares the PTS values with the model’s predictions.
+The points fall closely to the perfect prediction line(diagonal line), this means that it matches our evaluation metrics (low RMSE, high R²), confirming that the model predicts player scoring very accurately.
+This linear structure also indicates that player scoring is mostly driven by simple stats like FGA, 3P, and FTA, making it easy to predict.

 **Figure 2 — Linear Regression: Residuals Plot (PTS)**

 ![Linear Regression - Residuals Plot](figures/linreg_residuals.png)

 The residual plot shows the difference between predicted and actual values across the full scoring range.
-The residuals are centered evenly around zero with no obvious pattern, meaning the model is not systematically over- or under-predicting for high- or low-scoring players.
-This supports the suitability of a linear model for this task and validates the assumptions behind Linear Regression.
+The residuals cluster evenly around zero without forming any shape or curve.
+This means the model’s errors are random rather than biased, so it isn’t consistently predicting too high or too low for any type of player.
+Thou the residuals spread out slightly at higher predicted point values, this can be normal in NBA scoring but the overall distribution still appears random rather than structured.
+This suggests that the linear model captures the main relationship between the features and player scoring without missing any obvious pattern.

 ### 5.2 Team Win/Loss Classification Visualizations